gdennie/nomicon/src/unbounded-lifetimes.md

     println!("Invalid str: {}", dangling); // Invalid str: gӚ_`
 }
 ```

-The easiest way to avoid unbounded lifetimes is to use lifetime elision at the
-function boundary.
-If an output lifetime is elided, then it *must* be bounded by
-an input lifetime.
-Of course it might be bounded by the *wrong* lifetime, but
-this will usually just cause a compiler error, rather than allow memory safety
-to be trivially violated.

 Within a function, bounding lifetimes is more error-prone.
 The safest and easiest
 way to bound a lifetime is to return it from a function with a bound lifetime.